Normal

 That goes for friends, it goes for family, it goes for casual acquaintances.

 I’ve always been a person who enjoys political diversity as much as I do other forms.
-I may not have always agreed with the stances of the other side (technically I’d probably be a libertarian, though I vote the issues, not any particular party.)
+I may not have always agreed with the stances of the other side.
 So now, I’m struggling with finding my new normal.

 I know how I’ll be fighting.
 My writing, obviously, is going to remain inclusive to every form of diversity I can manage to include with sensitivity.
 My big surprise for January is even more needed now than it was before (and we needed it before).
 I’ll pick causes I feel passionate about to raise funds and awareness for… I’ve always been involved in politics, so there’s not much more I can do there.